On the Complexity of Target Set Selection in Simple Geometric Networks

-By \Cref{claim:the_vertex_in_gadget} we can assume, without loss of generality, $u_i\in \{F_i,T_i\}$ for all $i\in[n]$.
-We proceed to construct a~satisfying assignment $f$ for $\varphi$ in the obvious way.
-For a variable $x_i$ we set $f(x_i)=0$ if $u_i=F_i$, and $f(x_i)=1$ otherwise (i.e., if $u_i=T_i$).
-The only thing left is to show that~$f$ is indeed a~satisfying assignment for $\varphi$.
+\begin{proof}[of \Cref{claim:equivalencedir2}] Let $(G,t,k)$ be a \emph{yes}-instance and let $S$ be a target set in $G$ of size at most $k$.
+By \Cref{obs:the_vertex_in_gadget} we can assume, without loss of generality, that for all variables $x$ the unique vertex $u_x$ in $S\cap V(x)$ is either $T_x$ or $F_x$.
+We now construct a satisfying assignment $\pi$ for $\varphi$ in the obvious way.
+We set $\pi(x) = 0$ if $u_x=F_x$ and $\pi(x)= 1$ if $u_x=T_x$.
+The only thing left is to show that $\pi$ is indeed a satisfying assignment for $\varphi$.

-\begin{claim} $f$ is a satisfying assignment for~$\varphi$. \end{claim} \begin{proof} For the sake of contradiction, suppose that $f$ is not a satisfying assignment.
-Thus, there is clause~$C_j$ not satisfied by $f$.

-Without loss of generality, assume that $|C_j|=2$ and that $C_j$ contains one positive and one negative literal.
-Any other case can be proven analogously.
-Without loss of generality, let $C_j=\neg x_1\vee x_2$.
-By assumption, we have $f(x_1)=1$ and $f(x_2)=0$.

-Note that $y_j\notin S$ because otherwise there is a variable gadget $X_i$ with $S\cap X_i = \emptyset$, which is impossible by \Cref{claim:vertex_in_vgadget}.
-Since $S$ is a target set and $y_j\notin S$, there must be a round $r$ in which one of the neighbors of $y_j$ becomes active.
+For the sake of contradiction, suppose that $\pi$ is not a satisfying assignment.
+Thus, there is a clause $C$ not satisfied by $\pi$.
+Note that $w_C\notin S$ because otherwise there is a variable gadget $\operatorname{VG}(x)$ with $S\cap V(x) = \emptyset$ which contradicts \Cref{obs:vertex_in_vgadget}.
+Since $S$ is a target set and $w_C \notin S$ and $t(w_C)=1$ there must be a round $r$ in which one of the neighbors of $w_C$ becomes active.
 We show that this is impossible.
-Recall that $N(y_j)=\{f_1,t_2\}$.
-We examine the variable gadgets $X_1$ and $X_2$.

-By definition of $f$ we have $S\cap V(X_1) = \{T_1\}$.
-Observe that in order to make the vertex~$f_1$ active, it is necessary to have at least one vertex from the path from $f_1$ to $F_1$ in the target set $S$.
-This implies that $|V(X_1)\cap S|\geq 2$, which contradicts \Cref{claim:size_of_S_in_gadget}.
-Thus, $f_1$ is never active.